DevExpress-Examples/blazor-DxGrid-Separate-Edit-Form/Readme.md

 The example shows how to do the following:

-* Create a Data Grid.
+* Create a Grid.
-* Add a template column with a hyperlink.
+* Add a command column template a hyperlink to the edit form.
-* Use the hyperlink to navigate to a separate page and pass the key field value a parameter.
+* Use the hyperlink to navigate to a separate page and pass the key field value as a parameter.
-* Edit the record on the separate page.
+* Edit the record on the separate page and apply changes to the data source.
-* Navigate back to the page with the Data Grid.
+* Navigate back to the page with the Grid.

 <!-- default file list -->
 ## Files to look at